zeraholladay/clsr/README.md

 A consumer + producer instruction:

 Consumes:
-1. A closure object (on top of the stack).
+1. N arguments, already on the stack above the closure (left-to-right).
-1. N arguments, already on the stack beneath the closure (left-to-right).
+1. A closure object (on bottom of the stack).

 Produces:
 1. The result of evaluating the closure with its parameters bound to the arguments.